9ae/ace/characters/README.md

 ![fall points](media/fall.jpg)
 Downward spiral, reject theme at very turn, and cling to anti-theme which leads them to their tragic end.

+### Examples

+Loki's fear that he is an outsider and my not be worthy.
+Therefore it makes him want to be king of asgard to make him prove himself.
+Even after getting what he wants, he is still haunted by his fear.

+Show their internal conflict in their first scene.